 Staff were required to complete adult safeguarding training during induction and every two years thereafter.
-Staff who spoke with the inspector had a clear understanding of their responsibility in identifying and reporting any actual or suspected incidences of abuse and the process for reporting concerns in normal business hours and out of hours.
-They could also describe their role in relation to reporting poor practice and their understanding of the agency's policy and procedure with regard to raising concerns.
+Staff who spoke with the inspector had a clear understanding of their responsibility in identifying and reporting any actual or suspected incidences of abuse and the process for reporting concerns.
+They could also describe their role in relation to reporting poor practice and their understanding of the agency's policy and procedure with regard to whistleblowing.